trussworks/distributed-playbook/bond_with_each_other.md

 Applicable as soon as you have 2 or more team members outside an office.

+## Coworking on Things We Don't Want to Do
+There are some tasks we all put off because we just plain don't want to do them.
+At Truss, we've tackled this by scheduling remote coworking time we fondly call, "Coworking on things we don't want to do."
+Somebody adds a meeting to our company calendar, usually for an hour, and the folks who opt-in keep each other company while we slog through our to-do lists.
+Past tasks accomplished include: filing expense reports, sorting through boxes of mail, and creating a form for an internal survey.

 ## Topic-based socializing
 Whether it’s crafts, a book or movie club, or playing games together, having a way to share space in a lightly structured way which prompts learning things about each other is a good move.